readium/guided-navigation/examples/read-aloud/index.md

 **User preference set to read notes at the end of the text**

 * This text has a footnote in the same resource and an endnote.
-* Footnote: Text of the footnote.
+* Start of the footnote.
+Text of the footnote.
+End of the footnote.
-* Endnote: Text of the endnote.
+* Start of the endnote.
+Text of the endnote.
+End of the endnote.
 * This is a paragraph without a footnote.

 **User preference set to read notes in the middle of the text**